matkoch/matkoch.github.io/_posts/2020-02-04-yaml-hell-in-devops.md

 ## Integration with NUKE

 [NUKE](https://nuke.build) is a build system that I'm working on, which is similar to CAKE and FAKE.
-One unique aspect to NUKE, is that it follows an **approach that generates the CI configuration** from the C# build implementation itself.
-Let's see how we can easily use GitHub Actions for our CI build:
+One unique aspect to NUKE, is that it follows an approach that **generates the CI configuration** from the C# build implementation itself.
+Currently supporting [Azure Pipelines](https://github.com/nuke-build/nuke/blob/develop/azure-pipelines.yml), [AppVeyor](https://github.com/nuke-build/nuke/blob/develop/appveyor.yml), [GitHub Actions](https://github.com/nuke-build/nuke/blob/develop/.github/workflows/continuous.yml), and [TeamCity](https://github.com/nuke-build/nuke/blob/develop/.teamcity/settings.kts).
+Let's start with a more simple example and see how we can use GitHub Actions for our CI build:

 {% highlight csharp linenos %}
 [GitHubActions(